- Look Inside

-Get the hexagon templates designed by the author - a perfect pair with this book!
+Get the hexagon templates designed by the author - a perfect pair bundled with this book!
 Click Here

 Complete step-by-step photo guide to hexagon techniques with 15 quilts and projects

 Carolyn takes you through the steps to finish large hexagon quilts quickly and easily using large shapes.
 15 projects include quilts, table mat, table runner, pincushions, and coasters.

 Complete technique instructions include cutting half-hexagons, partial hexagons, diamonds, half-diamonds, triangles, and kites using the hexagon template; combining hexagons with other shapes, sewing hexagons by machine and by hand; and sewing hexagon rows.
 Over 200 photos, diagrams, and illustrations.

 Instructions are provided for calculating and constructing paper templates to create any quilt block size.
 Carolyn also includes a variety of binding techniques for hexagon quilts, as well as quilting suggestions.

 Ideal for intermediate to advanced quilters, Hexagon Happenings is a step-by-step guide to crafting warm, beautiful quilts with hexagon techniques.
 Over 200 color photos and diagrams help teach the reader how to cut half-hexagons, partial hexagons, diamonds, half-diamonds, triangles, and kites with the hexagon template; combine hexagons with other shapes; sew hexagons by machine or hand; sew hexagons and other shapes into rows which are then sewn together; and more.
 Fifteen quilts and projects make Hexagon Happenings a "hands-on" guide, perfect for handcrafting memorable, useful gifts for the holiday season!